Christof Teuscher

 Christof Teuscher is an author and editor who works at the Los Alamos National Laboratory, United States.

 Teuscher obtained MSc and PhD degrees from the Swiss Federal Institute of Technology in Lausanne, Switzerland.
 For his PhD, he explored Alan Turing's ideas on artificial intelligence and neural networks.

 He was the initiator and organizer of the Turing Day, an international workshop to commemorate the anniversary of Alan Turing's 90th birthday.

-Dr Teuscher's work has been distinguished with several awards.